awsdocs/aws-freertos-docs/doc_source/portingguide/porting-lwip.md

 + An IDE project or `CMakeLists.txt` list file that includes vendor\-supplied network drivers\.
 + A validated configuration of the FreeRTOS kernel\.

-  For information about configuring the FreeRTOS kernel for your platform, see [Configuring a FreeRTOS Kernel Port](afr-porting-kernel.md)\.
+  For information about configuring the FreeRTOS kernel for your platform, see [Configuring a FreeRTOS kernel port](afr-porting-kernel.md)\.

 ## Porting<a name="porting-steps-lwip"></a>

-Before you port the lwIP TCP/IP stack to your device, check the `<freertos>/libraries/3rdparty/lwip/src/portable` directory to see if a port to your platform already exists\.
+Before you port the lwIP TCP/IP stack to your device, check the `freertos/libraries/3rdparty/lwip/src/portable` directory to see if a port to your platform already exists\.

 1. If a port does not exist, do the following:

-   Under `<freertos>/libraries/3rdparty/lwip/src/portable`, create a directory named `<vendor>/<board>/netif`, where the *<vendor>* and `<board>` directories match your platform\.
+   Under `freertos/libraries/3rdparty/lwip/src/portable`, create a directory named `vendor/board/netif`, where the *vendor* and `board` directories match your platform\.

-1. Port the `<freertos>/libraries/3rdparty/lwip/src/netif/ethernetif.c` stub file according to the comments in the stub file\.
+1. Port the `freertos/libraries/3rdparty/lwip/src/netif/ethernetif.c` stub file according to the comments in the stub file\.

 1. After you have created a port, or if a port already exists, in the test project's `main.c` file, add a call to `tcpip_init()`\.

-1. In `<freertos>/vendors/<vendor>/boards/<board>/aws_tests/config_files`, create a configuration file named `lwipopts.h`\.
+1. In `freertos/vendors/vendor/boards/board/aws_tests/config_files`, create a configuration file named `lwipopts.h`\.
 This file must contain the following line:

    ```
    #include "arch/lwipopts_freertos.h"